Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Including fluctuations beyond mean-field: magnetic correlations

 and $\beta=1/T$.
 Note that we omit for simplicity an additional prefactor of $1/2$ for the spin operator and that $\left<n_\uparrow\right>\!=\!\left<n_\downarrow\right>\!=\!0.5$ at half-filling in the paramagnetic phase ($T\neq 0$).

 The temperature dependence of the static spin susceptibility $\chi_{\text{sp}}(\mathbf{q}, i\Omega_{n}\!=\!0)$ is of particular interest for the case of the half-filled Hubbard model on the square lattice, as the perfect nesting (see Fig.~\ref{fig:fs_dos}) leads to a strong enhancement at $\mathbf{Q}\!=\!(\pi,\pi)$.
 The temperature dependence of $\chi_{\text{sp}}(\mathbf{q}\!=\!\mathbf{Q}, i\Omega_{n}\!=\!0)$ reflects the increasing dominance of antiferromagnetic spin fluctuations upon cooling.
 One starts at high $T$ with almost independent fluctuating moments and a Curie law $\chi_{\text{sp}}(\mathbf{q}\!=\!\mathbf{Q}, i\Omega_{n}\!=\!0) \propto T^{-1}$ (bosonic mean-field behavior).
 Approaching the $T=0$ ground-state with antiferromagnetic long-range order, the range of spin correlations grows and nonlocal spin fluctuations in the paramagnetic phase (antiferromagnetic paramagnons) develop.
-At low-$T$, a regime with an exponentially growing correlation length is found (see below). \\\\ Fig.~\ref{fig:chi_sp_pipi} displays $\chi_{\text{sp}}(\mathbf{q}\!=\!\mathbf{Q}, i\Omega_{n}=0)$ for various methods as a funtion of (inverse) temperatures on a logarithmic scale.
-We start our analysis from the left panel.
-As already described in the analysis of the mean-field picture in Sec.~\ref{sec:mf} both MFT ($T_{\text{N{\'e}el}}^{\text{MFT}}\! \approx 0.21\!$, orange triangles) and DMFT ($T^{\text{DMFT}}_{\text{N{\'e}el}}\! \approx 0.08\!$, gray squares), due to their mean-field nature, incorrectly predict finite N{\'e}el temperatures: the crossover is mimicked as a true (continuous) phase transition (left panel).
+At low-$T$, a regime with an exponentially growing correlation length is found (see below). \\\\ Figs.~\ref{fig:chi_cdmft} and \ref{fig:chi_sp_pipi} displays $\chi_{\text{sp}}(\mathbf{q}\!=\!\mathbf{Q}, i\Omega_{n}=0)$ for various methods as a function of (inverse) temperatures on a logarithmic scale.
+We start our analysis with Fig.~~\ref{fig:chi_cdmft}.
+As already described in the with the mean-field picture in Sec.~\ref{sec:mf} both MFT ($T_{\text{N{\'e}el}}^{\text{MFT}}\! \approx 0.21\!$, orange triangles) and DMFT ($T^{\text{DMFT}}_{\text{N{\'e}el}}\! \approx 0.08\!$, gray squares), due to their mean-field nature, incorrectly predict finite N{\'e}el temperatures: the crossover is mimicked as a true (continuous) phase transition (left panel).
 The thermodynamic transition manifests itself as a divergence of the susceptibility at the corresponding wave vector.

 Of course, the Mermin-Wagner theorem prohibits finite temperature ordering in 2D, which is reflected in the data of both benchmark methods DiagMC (black triangles) and DQMC (black circles), whose susceptibilities do not diverge at finite $T$.
 Rather, after following the mean-field curves at high temperatures, the benchmark data enter an intermediate regime in which $\chi(\mathbf{Q})$ appears to increase approximately exponentially.
 This regime largely coincides with the metallic regime \textcircled{3}, eventually crossing over into a second exponential regime at low-$T$ (see also Sec.~\ref{sec:two_slopes}), which sets in at a temperature close to the DMFT N\'eel ordering.